hashicorp/terraform-provider-awscc/docs/resources/kinesisanalyticsv2_application.md

 Required:

-- `security_group_ids` (List of String) The array of SecurityGroup IDs used by the VPC configuration.
+- `security_group_ids` (List of Dynamic) The array of SecurityGroup IDs used by the VPC configuration.
-- `subnet_ids` (List of String) The array of Subnet IDs used by the VPC configuration.
+- `subnet_ids` (List of Dynamic) The array of Subnet IDs used by the VPC configuration.

 <a id="nestedatt--application_configuration--zeppelin_application_configuration"></a>